fearlessly-dev/recipe-me/SETUP.md

 But we can also take advantage of helpful PWA tools that make this easier for us.

+For example, for service workers: [Workbox](https://developers.google.com/web/tools/workbox) is a popular set of libraries that can help you create production-ready service workers for your PWA.
+And the eleventy static site generator I am using provides an [eleventy-plugin-pwa](https://www.npmjs.com/package/eleventy-plugin-pwa) that uses it to generate the service worker, with guidance on how to update the source code to register it and add a Web App Manifest.

+We'll look at Workbox and other tools in our upcoming "Developer Tools" week.
+For now, I wanted to try something a little different.

 ---

 ## 5. Getting an assist from PWABuilder

-I'm using [PWABuilder](https://www.pwabuilder.com/) - a free auditing tool that evaluates your PWA, providing an audit report with actionable options to help you fix identified issues.
+I'm trying out [PWABuilder](https://www.pwabuilder.com/) - a free auditing tool that evaluates your PWA, providing an audit report with actionable options to help you fix identified issues.
 Just enter your hosted app URL and click Start.

 Here's what my audit report looks like. _Sad Trombone_ - we only scored a 30!